-I joined Citizens Advice Wandsworth as a trustee in 2018 and I’m currently Chair of the People Committee and Vice Chair of the board.
+I joined Citizens Advice Wandsworth as a trustee in 2018 and I’m currently Chair of the board and its People Committee.
 I’ve lived in Wandsworth for over 20 years and wanted to volunteer as a trustee because I was keen to find a role that allowed me to make a contribution to the local community.
 Citizens Advice Wandsworth seemed a great fit because there are lots of parallels between my professional life as a lawyer and the advice sector, even if the context is rather different.
 I jumped at the chance of applying, and was even more convinced that I was doing the right thing when I started to meet the team and realised what an impact the organisation has on the lives of so many local people.

 I’ve been a finance lawyer for one of the big city law firms for over 25 years, the last 15 as partner.
 I’ve been lucky enough to spend time working in both Paris and Singapore and now head one of the London finance groups.